How Vanderpump Rules' Raquel Leviss Handled First Days of Filming With Ex James Kennedy - E! Online

 Inside the Schwartz & Sandy's bash, Raquel spent lots of timing hanging out with co-star Peter Madrigal while James split his time between DJing, cuddling with Ally and filming for the show.

-Scroll through the photos below for everything we know about Vanderpump Rules season 10.
+Check out more from Raquel in the interview above.
+And scroll through the photos below for everything we know about Vanderpump Rules season 10.

 —Reporting by Mike Vulpo